tresoldi/dafsa/DESIGN.md

 construction rather than costing extra.
 Lookups run at ~290,000/s.
 Minimality at that scale was confirmed by checking that all 109,160 state signatures are distinct, computed from the frozen arrays with no involvement from the register that built them.

+Milestone 4 folded in the four §7 query methods that no milestone had owned — `match`, `paths`, `longest_prefix_of` and `starts_with`.
+That gap mattered: milestone 12 listed **#8** as closed on release, but #8 asks `lookup()` to return a path and nothing in the plan built `match()`.
+It is built now.

+Three notes from that milestone:

+- **`s_count` is computed lazily, not at freeze.** It is derived from the transitions, so it can never be passed in and be wrong, and a caller who only tests membership should not pay an O(transitions) pass.
+Measured on the 96k corpus: 0.57s on first use, then free.
+- **Canonical breadth-first numbering is *not* a topological order.** A state can be discovered early through one predecessor and have another predecessor discovered later, so the dynamic programs cannot simply walk `reversed(range(num_states))`. `Dafsa.from_sequences(["a", "bc"])` is a two-transition counterexample, and a test pins it so the shortcut is never taken by someone who assumes otherwise.
+- **`k_best` cannot prune yet, and says so.** With every transition weight `one` and the whole weight on the final state, no prefix carries information about how good its extensions might be, so the implementation examines every accepted sequence while holding only *k* — O(*n* log *k*) time, O(*k*) memory.
+Weight pushing (milestone 9) is what moves weight towards the front and makes a genuinely pruning best-first search possible.
+It is also refused outright for non-idempotent semirings, where `plus` accumulates rather than selects and "best" has no meaning.

+Measured on the same 96k corpus: full ordered iteration in 0.82s; `rank`/`unrank` round-trip over all 96,393 sequences in 3.9s; a prefix query returning 4 results in 0.11ms. `unrank` is position-independent as intended — 26.0ms per thousand calls at position ~48,000 against 29.3ms at ~96,000, where enumeration would have made the latter tens of thousands of times slower.

 Two implementation decisions in milestone 3 worth recording: